Milkweed & Monarch Butterfly Mania

 When should you do this at school?

-13. You have been assigned to write an essay on bravery.
+13. You have been assigned the task to write an essay on bravery.
 You decide to open with a quote about bravery.

 Select a quote about bravery.
 Write it here, include the author!